-In your district administrator SIS sync report, select sync directly with Remind.
+First, you will need to receive your SFTP credentials.
+Go to your district administrator SIS sync report and select sync directly with Remind.

 Next, click on Set up direct sync in the top right corner:

-You can choose whether to transfer data directly from your SIS, or by uploading files using an FTP client.
-You’ll need the information from your sync details in Remind to complete the direct sync upload.
+You can choose whether to transfer data directly from your SIS or rostering service (e.g. ClassLink), or by uploading files using an FTP client.
+You’ll need the information from your sync details in your administrator Remind account to complete the direct sync upload.